bbglab/hartwig_biomarkers/README.md

 # hartwig_biomarkers

-## Goal
+## Goal of Repository
-* Clean and organize the Hartwig data request files into a single dataframe for statistical analyses.
+* Clean and organize the Hartwig data request files into a single dataframe.

 ![Overview](overview.pdf)